Department of Chemistry

 Transfer Credit Policy

 Students who transfer to TU from a regionally accredited two-year college with an A.A. degree should have completed two terms of general chemistry with lab, two terms of organic chemistry with lab, one term of calculus, and two terms of general physics.
 Students who transfer from a two-year college without an A.A. degree should complete as many of the above-mentioned chemistry, physics, and mathematics courses as possible.
+Students are strongly encouraged to complete all required organic chemistry courses at the same institution (either all at TU or all at another institution).
 Transfer students should consult the Department of Chemistry concerning the transferability of chemistry courses and this catalog for TU transfer policies.

 Advanced Placement and Credit for Prior Learning